gene-git/dual-root/README.rst

 All that's needed now is to install boot loader into the alternate <esp>. sd-boot makes this straightforward to do::

-   name='--efi-boot-option-description="02 Linux Boot Manager"' bootctl --esp-path /mnt/root1/efi --boot-path /mnt/root1/boot $name install
+   bootctl --esp-path /mnt/root1/efi --boot-path /mnt/root1/boot --efi-boot-option-description="Linux Alt Boot Manager" install

 We specify a descriptive name, so that any system boot menu will show a different name than the default used for the first disk.
 The name of either can be easily changed at any time.